New banknote symbolizes weakening economy

 The new 500 bank note is expected to be in circulation soon.

-However, commenting on the introduction of the new banknote, Economist Garang Atem says the move by the Central Bank will address the cash load, but not the inflation.
+However, commenting on the introduction of the new banknote, Economist Garang Atem said the move by the Central Bank will address the cash load, but not the inflation.

-“The introduction of the 500 note is not addressing fundamental problems of the economy,” he said.

-“It is realization by the monetary authority that South Sudan is losing pounds over time and so the intention of trying to have small notes is when the currency is strong, but when the currency is valueless, that means what money can buy is so small so you need big notes.”